BobHerold/RobertHeroldportfolio/README.md

    1. Adobe Color for choosing a color palette for overall use on entire site; https://color.adobe.com/create#

+   2. Colorspace for my final color palette;  https://mycolor.space/

    2. Used https://tinyjpg.com/   to compress .jpg images down to smaller size for better more efficient loading of web site.

 ## Acknowledgements

+1. Code Institute Tutors; Anna for her many helpful posts and info on Slack for using Bootstrap, Milestone projects, etc.  Stephen and Haley also.

+2. My son Dakota Herold for his programming recommendations and advice.